Tom Everett Scott: Career

 After appearing in an episode of Law & Order and a commercial for Crest toothpaste in 1993, Scott's first notable role was as Matthew for several seasons on the television situation comedy Grace Under Fire.
 He played the title character's illegitimate son, whom she had placed for adoption.
 In 1996, Scott landed the role of Guy Patterson in the film That Thing You Do!
-He was almost passed over because of his resemblance to the film's director, actor Tom Hanks, but Hanks's wife, Rita Wilson, encouraged Hanks to cast Scott in the role.
+He was almost passed over because of his resemblance to the film's director, actor Tom Hanks, but Hanks' wife, Rita Wilson, encouraged Hanks to cast Scott in the role.

 Scott has had several other roles; he was the lead in the films An American Werewolf in Paris and Dead Man on Campus, and co-starred with Kate Capshaw and Tom Selleck in The Love Letter.
 He starred in the cult film Boiler Room and made an uncredited cameo in Van Wilder.
+He played Bert Cates in the film Inherit the Wind (1999) with George C. Scott and Jack Lemmon.
 He has had recurring roles on the television series ER in 2002 and 2003 and has played numerous minor parts in other films and television shows such as Will & Grace and Sons of Anarchy.
 He co-starred in the series Philly as a lawyer, partnering with Kim Delaney.
-The show was a critical success but suffered poor ratings and was cancelled after one season.
+The show was a critical success, but suffered poor ratings and was cancelled after one season.
 He also starred in Saved, a medical drama series on TNT.
 He starred in the television film Surrender Dorothy.
 He appeared as one of Mandy Moore's character's boyfriends in the comedy Because I Said So, and starred in a Broadway theatre comedy, The Little Dog Laughed, as closeted film star Mitchell Green, written by Douglas Carter Beane.
 He starred as Jack Cutting on the ABC's brief comedy drama series Cashmere Mafia (2008).
 In 2009, he appeared in four episodes of Law & Order playing the fictional Governor of New York, Don Shalvoy.
 He also played Detective Russell Clarke in the seven episodes of the first season of Southland, which was dropped by NBC and subsequently picked up by TNT.
-At the start of second season, he became a recurring character appearing in three of six episodes.
+At the start of the second season, he became a recurring character appearing in three of six episodes.
 In the third and fifth seasons, he continued to appear in selected episodes.

 Scott had supporting roles in other films such as Race to Witch Mountain, Tanner Hall, Mars Needs Moms, Parental Guidance, Enemies Closer, Sister Cities, and portrayed an affable but amoral paramedic in Danger One.
 His former television roles include Sam Landon in Beauty and the Beast, Kevin Duval in Scream, Charles Garnett in Z Nation, and William in Reign.
 In 2016, he appeared in the film La La Land.
 In 2017, he co-starred in the film Diary of a Wimpy Kid: The Long Haul, and was a series regular on the TruTV sitcom I'm Sorry, starring alongside Andrea Savage for two seasons.